purplemonkeymad/SecSecSantaBackend/readme.md

 (or your rest api client of choice)

 If you get a status of ok, then the databases should be created.
-An you can point the frontend at your site or use the api as below.
+An you can point the frontend at your site.

+You can also directly call changes using a rest client, check [the api info](./API.md) for methods you can use.